-The primary goal of the Board is to promote better and more frequent use of quality data in decision-making.
-The vision for Treasury's data governance efforts include promoting data that are (1) high-quality, timely, complete, and accurate, (2) trusted and authoritative, (3) appropriately protected, and (4) appropriately permissioned and accessible from authorized devices.
+The primary goal of the Board is to promote better, more frequent, and more comprehensive use of quality data in decision-making and operations.
+The vision for Treasury's data governance efforts includes promoting an environment in which data is (1) high-quality, timely, complete, and accurate, (2) trusted and authoritative, (3) appropriately protected, (4) appropriately permissioned and accessible from authorized devices, and (5) recognized and used as a critical asset by Treasury personnel at multiple levels.